MEMORIAL DAY SALE

 Crested Butte, Colorado Lift Tickets

-Crested Butte’s 2019 ski season runs from Nov.
-27 through April 12, and ski lifts operate daily during that time from 9 a.m. to 4 p.m.
+Crested Butte’s 2024-25 winter season starts Nov.
+27, and ski lifts operate daily during that time from 9 a.m. to 4 p.m.
 (Fun fact: Did you know that according to the Town of Crested Butte, this ski resort was the first one in Colorado to operate a gondola?!)
 If you’re looking for great deals on lift tickets, Undercover Tourist has you covered.
 Plus, Crested Butte is part of the Epic Pass.
 If you need ski, snowboard or helmet rentals, we frogs can help out with that, too.
-Want an even deeper discount?
-Consider booking your accommodations AND lift tickets together for a frogtastic deal!
+Take advantage of the Keystone/Crested Butte 4-Pack tickets if you pan to ski at both destinations this season.

 Ski Lessons at Crested Butte, Colorado

 Whether you’ve been on the slopes before or not, Crested Butte offers ski lessons for the whole frog family!
-Beginner lessons and lessons for those who need a bit of a refresher are always offered.
-Full-day lessons include the cost of a lift ticket, but tickets can be purchased separately as well.
+In fact, Crested Butte is listed amongst the best Colorado ski resorts for families.
+But it's best for more experiences ski families.
+Any new skiers or frogs who need a bit of refresher should book lessons.
+Full-day lessons include the cost of a lift ticket, but you can purchase tickets separately as well.
 Half-day lessons require a separate lift ticket purchase.

 Those with more skiing experience can test out their extreme skiing skills with a half-day guided trek down some of the steeper terrain.
 (Insider tip: the best extreme skiing is usually in January.)

 What if you’re not into downhill/alpine skiing?
-Crested Butte is THE place to try out cross country skiing (also called Nordic skiing).
-Crested Butte Nordic offers ski lessons and tours all on a trail system easily accessible from town.
+Crested Butte is THE place to try out cross-country skiing (also called Nordic skiing).
+Nordic offers ski lessons and tours all on a trail system easily accessible from town.
 Plus, there’s ice skating and some of the best snowshoeing around.
-Because Crested Butte tends to be less crowded than other ski resort areas, the trails aren’t as packed, making for a more enjoyable snowshoeing experience.
+Because Crested Butte tends to be less crowded than other ski resort areas, the trails aren’t as packed.
+That makes for a more enjoyable snowshoeing experience.

 Exploring Crested Butte, Colorado Ski Territory